mo-mar/website-refresh-2020/src/blog/why-not.md

 But here we are, and I guess I have a blog now.

 I don't really have anything grand planned for it.
-I geniunely enjoy writing (for people and for computers.) and I just wanted a big box to throw words in.
+I geniunely enjoy writing (for people and for computers) and I just wanted a big box to throw words in.

 If you end up reading a few, some or many of these words, thank you!

-If you don't, well, technically it's too late.
+If you don't, technically it's too late.
 Thank you!